cloud-awesome/cloudawesome-docs/docs/markdown-maker/platform-extensions/docusaurus/admonitions.md

 MdDocument.Add(
     new MdDocusaurusAdmonition(
         AdmonitionType.Note,
+        // highlight-start
         new MdParagraph()
             .Add(new MdBoldText("Here is some content for the note."))
             .Add(new MdLink("And here is an extra link", "https://google.co.uk")),
+        //highlight-end
         "Custom Title"
     )
 );